Basic Setup of Gaia#

 The disturbance layer encompasses sand wave progression in the form of scour and fill on an event scale.
 Its thickness is 0.5 times the dune (or ripple) height.

-The riverbed can be stratified into several sublayers (cf. Fig. 192) by defining the NUMBER OF LAYERS FOR INITIAL STRATIFICATION keyword (integer).
-Gaia then vertically divides the riverbed into the number of user-defined layers plus one, where the plus-one layer corresponds to the active layer.
-In addition, the thickness of the riverbed layers can be defined with the LAYERS INITIAL THICKNESS keyword.
-If the ACTIVE LAYER THICKNESS is larger than the riverbed’s LAYERS INITIAL THICKNESS, Gaia will mix the stratified layers down to the ACTIVE LAYER THICKNESS.
-However, the active layer thickness is not a forced value in Gaia.
-Thus, if the active layer thickness is larger than the riverbed layer thickness, Gaia will not erode beyond the riverbed layer thickness.
+The riverbed can be stratified into several sublayers (cf. Fig. 190) by defining the NUMBER OF LAYERS FOR INITIAL STRATIFICATION keyword (integer, default: 1).
+Gaia then vertically divides the riverbed into the number of user-defined layers plus one, where the plus-one layer corresponds to the active layer that is added at the top.
+The thickness of the initial riverbed layers can be defined with the LAYERS INITIAL THICKNESS keyword (default: 100 m).
+If the ACTIVE LAYER THICKNESS is larger than the first layer of the initial stratification, Gaia merges the first layer into the active layer and takes additional sediment from deeper layers as needed to reach the target thickness.
+The initial composition of the active layer then becomes a mix of sediment from these merged layers.

 In this tutorial, a sand, gravel, and cobble sediment mix is used with an ACTIVE LAYER THICKNESS of 3 \(\cdot D_{90}\) (of cobble).
 The riverbed is initially stratified into three sublayers (plus the 0.3-m thick active layer) and the initial thickness of the riverbed layers is assumed with 1.5 m with the following keyword definitions in the Gaia steering file: